UI/UX Design

 How do UX and UI Design Work Together?

-Two main concepts in digital product design are UX and UI, which ensure that the application runs smoothly, is appropriately utilized by the user, and is accessible to the eye.
 The UX and UI collaboration aims to create compelling products and become part of people's daily lives.
 Whether you work as a UX designer or a UI designer, it’s helpful to understand both; after all, you’ll inevitably be working together.

 Here's how they collaborate effectively: Here's how they collaborate effectively: